To create a new sudo user in linux, you need to log in with the root user.

 Now you can run any sudo commands with this user.
 You can also use this user to create new sudo users,

-Add a new user with the sudo user
+Add new user with the sudo user

 For executing the commands you just need to add the “sudo” word before any command.